bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Viewing and Reading files

+Used to display text, inspect file contents, or print output to the terminal.

 * 'cat'       - Display the contents of a file.
 * 'echo'      - Print text to the terminal or into a file.